tomkealey/fitbit/README.md

     $ mv client_details.template.json client_details.json
 ```

-3. Next run the file "gather_keys_oauth2.py" from inside the virtualenv with the :
+3. Next run the file "gather_keys_oauth2.py" from inside the virtualenv.
+Inside this file a cherrypi server is used to accepted the OAuth response from Fitbit:
 ```bash
     $ (venv) python gather_keys_oauth2.py <oauth-client-id> <oauth-secret>
 ```